Wound care |

 Exercise daily

-Regular movements, like walking or leg exercises, boosts circulation and reduces pressure in your veins, helping the healing.
+Regular movement, like walking or leg exercises, boosts circulation and reduces pressure in your veins, helping the healing.

 • A glass of water.
 Illustration.